Ryan Jeffers Player Props: Twins vs. Diamondbacks

 Ryan Jeffers At The Plate

-- Jeffers is batting .281 with nine doubles, a triple, six home runs and 21 walks.
+- Jeffers has 10 doubles, a triple, eight home runs and 21 walks while hitting .292.

-- Jeffers will look to extend his 10-game hitting streak.
-He's batting .375 with one homer over the course of his last games.
+- Jeffers will look to extend his 11-game hitting streak.
+He's batting .421 with three homers in his last games.

-- In 56.1% of his 57 games this season, Jeffers has picked up at least one hit.
-He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.